island-lang/island-lang.github.io/README.md

 let d = Vector2.distance(Vector2(1, 3), Vector2(-5, 9)) // d = 8.485
 ```

 **Operators** are functions using symbols as a calling mechanism.
-Operators can only defined on type objects:
+Operators can only defined on type companions:
 ```isl
 class Point
 	x: decimal